Periods on the pill – are they real or fake?

 Are periods on the pill real?

-The bleeding you experience on the combined pill, if you have a pill free break between pill packs, is called withdrawal bleeding and is a response to the withdrawal of the hormones in the pill – hence the name!
+The bleeding you experience on the combined pill, if you have a pill free break between pill packs, is called a withdrawal bleed.
+This bleed is a response to the drop in hormones when you have a pill break and your body withdraws from the hormones – hence the name!
 This is what we mean by a fake, or false, period.

-One of the ways hormonal contraceptives work to prevent pregnancy is by thinning the lining of the womb, known as the endometrium, by reducing its growth.
-It’s this effect that impacts the bleeding and often results in lighter withdrawal bleeds on the pill-free break versus the bleeding experienced during a period.
+One of the ways hormonal contraceptives work to prevent pregnancy is by thinning the lining of the womb and stopping it from thickening.
+It’s this that results in lighter withdrawal bleeds on the pill-free break versus the bleeding experienced during a period.

-The reduced growth of the endometrium is why monthly bleeds are no longer necessary and why withdrawal bleeding cannot be used as a reliable indicator that you’re pregnant.
+As the womb lining doesn’t thicken, this is why monthly bleeds are not necessary when you’re on the pill.
+And also why withdrawal bleeding on the pill can’t be used as a reliable indicator that you’re not pregnant.
 (More on this later.)

-It’s important to remember that if you do decide to take a break from the combined pill, it should be no longer than 7 days as any longer may mean you ovulate, reducing its contraceptive efficacy.
+It’s important to remember that if you do decide to take a break from the combined pill, it should be no longer than 7 days as any longer may mean you release an egg, reducing its contraceptive efficacy.

 So, periods on the pill aren’t real.
 Does that matter?

 No!
 In fact, for some women, ‘fake’ periods are better!
 Hormonal contraception can offer a solution to women who are plagued by heavy or painful periods.
-‘How contraception can help with heavy and painful periods’ gives more info on this.
 One user of The Lowdown who is currently taking the combined pill Rigevidon wrote:

 “I suffer from very heavy periods normally and it’s made them much lighter and less painful.”